 Amber Russell, Broker Owner

-After several years as one of the top Realtors® on the Monterey Peninsula with Sotheby’s International Realty, Inc., Russell is striking out on her own with Over the Moon Realty, Inc.
+After several years as one of the top Realtors® on the Monterey Peninsula with Sotheby’s International Realty, Inc., Russell launched her own very successful real estate brokerage, Over the Moon Realty, Inc., being voted a Neighborhood Favorite on the Nextdoor app three years in a row and counting.

 Over the Moon, not only expresses how she feels about being a real estate broker, but also how her clients feel.